History of saffron: Post-Classical European

 Saffron cultivation in Europe declined steeply following the fall of the Roman Empire.
 For several centuries thereafter, saffron cultivation was rare or non-existent throughout Europe.
 This was reversed when Moorish civilisation spread from North Africa to settle the Iberian peninsula as well as parts of France and southern Italy.
 One theory states that Moors reintroduced saffron corms to the region around Poitiers after they lost the Battle of Tours to Charles Martel in AD 732.
 Two centuries after their conquest of Spain, Moors planted saffron throughout the southern provinces of Andalucia, Castile, La Mancha, and Valencia.

 In France, saffron cultivation probably started during the 13th century.
 Crocus sativus was likely introduced from Spain and from the Middle-East by pilgrims, merchants, and Knights.
 Its first uses are documented in the south-west of the Kingdom around 1250.
 It is indeed unlikely that the kings and religious orders didn't try growing Crocus sativus by that time: Saffron was rare, expensive, and demanded, and Crocus sativus could be farmed under France's latitudes.
 By the 14th century, the wide use of saffron for spicing and coloring food is documented in recipe books such as the "Viandier de Taillevent", written by the King's cook.
+Saffron was not only used as a coloring, but also to show off wealth in front of nobles.
+Because saffron was so rare and expensive, these nobles would give a great honor to the cooks who prepared the meals with these spices like saffron in them.

 And by the 15th century, local saffron farming is attested with taxes levied by the religious power, which reveal how important saffron crops must have been.
 For instance, in 1478, the saffron tax levied by the Bishop of Albi reached 1/12th of saffron production.